kulin-patel/Live-Visual-Pen/README.md

 # Live-Visual-Pen

+I have made some technical changes to make it look more fluid.(In new version) I have upadated it by combining with my hand-tacking tool.

 This is old version.
-Doen't work good.
-I have upadated it by combining with hand-tacking tool.
+Doesn't work good.

-That repository is private till I optimise my code and make it more readable/understandable.
+(New version repository is private till I optimise my code and make it more readable/understandable.)